FK Kauno Žalgiris: 2015–present: Kauno Žalgiris

 Before the start of the 2016 season, the club changed its name to FK Kauno Žalgiris, adapting the name of the namesake basketball club.
 Although the newly developing fan base were happy about it, the name change was shadowed by more legal issues with FK Žalgiris Vilnius, so the future of club's name was uncertain.
 The club started its preseason by signing a former Kaunas football school Tauras graduate Mantas Fridrikas.
 Later the club announced the oldest player on the team Audrius Kšanavičius was retiring, winger Jevgenij Moroz and one of the best 2015 A lyga players, Dzmitry Rekish, were leaving the club.
 After a brief spell of silence, the club announced the signings of three new players just before the beginning of the season who were former FK Šiauliai right back Ernestas Pilypas, Russian winger Leonid Mushnikov, who also was part of Šiauliai team from 2011 to 2013 and 2013 Lithuanian Footballer of the Year Mindaugas Kalonas whose career at that time was on a downfall.

 The club signed a contract with 2016 Best I Lyga manager Vitalijus Stankevičius.

-In 2020 season team won third place in A lyga.
-In 2021 season again won third place and in 2022 season became a runners-up.
+In 2020 season, team finish third place in A Lyga.
+In 2021 season again finish third place and in 2022 season became a runners-up.
+Starting in 2022, Betsson has been the main sponsor of the team with the partnership being renewed in July 2025 through 2027.

+In 2025, Kauno Žalgiris became champions of A Lyga for the first time in their history.

+On 29 July 2026, after a victory against KÍ Klaksvík in the UEFA Champions League's qualification; the club secured itself a place in the league phase of the UEFA Conference League at the very minimum, becoming only the second Lithuanian club, after FK Žalgiris in 2022–23 to achieve this feat.